Here’s why your LinkedIn feed looks so different these days

 As to whether LinkedIn will take off as the next big original content platform?
 Well, that remains to be seen—although it does bode well that the company reports it already has 810 million users in more than 200 countries.
 It’s rare, in 2022, to witness the inception and large-scale shift to a new content platform, especially one that has the potential for such broad intergenerational and global reach.
 LinkedIn has already announced its second Creator Accelerator Program cohort in India later this year.

-“We care deeply about finding [our creators] business opportunities, and monetization is one of those opportunities,” Santalo says.
-“Ten thousand eyeballs on TikTok is not the same as 10,000 eyeballs on LinkedIn—on LinkedIn, that’s 10,000 people who will potentially hire me.”
+“We care deeply about finding [our creators] business opportunities, and monetization is one of those opportunities,” Santalo says. “[One creator told me that] 10,000 eyeballs on TikTok is not the same as 10,000 eyeballs on LinkedIn—on LinkedIn, that’s 10,000 people who will potentially hire me.”